 - Business records: Records Officer

-- Collections documentation: Head of Collections Standards and Care
+- Collection assets: Head of Collections Standards and Care

 - Commercial interests: Assistant Director (Enterprise)

-- Development and fundraising: Membership & Patrons Manager
+- Member and fundraising records: Membership & Patrons Manager

 - Photograph assets: Head of Collections Development and Review